EuroPython/website/data/pages-content/faq.md

 ## **Q. Is there a Financial Aid Programme for EuroPython 2023?**

-A. Yes, our [Financial Aid Programme](/finaid) for in-person participation is open for application until 21 May.
-If you need help to attend the conference, you are most welcome to apply.
+A. Yes, our [Financial Aid Programme](/finaid) for in-person participation was open for application until 21 May.
+It is now closed after receiving record-high applications.
+We are very proud to be supporting so many Pythonistas to attend the conference.

 ## **Q. Do you provide childcare?**